 When contacting your elected officials, either in person with the legislator or his or her assistant, or by first class mail or e-mail, always start by explaining your personal connection to them.

 For example, do you live or work in their state or district?
 If you have a facility in the state or district explain how many people work there and explain how the lack of a long term highway reauthorization bill affects them.

 Then it will be time to talk about the issue!

-FP2 and its allies are working to retain pavement preservation provisions in the six-year reauthorization bills now before Congress.
+FP2 and its allies work to retain pavement preservation provisions in surface transportation program reauthorization bills which come before Congress.

-Pavement preservation became eligible for funding in the MAP-21 and now FAST Act surface transportation legislation; now it’s essential that it’s retained in future surface transportation reauthorizations.
+Pavement preservation was eligible for funding in the MAP-21, the FAST Act, and now the 2021 Infrastructure Investment and Jobs Act (IIJA) surface transportation legislation.
+It’s essential that it’s retained in future surface transportation reauthorizations.
 That’s because pavement preservation practice extends pavement life, avoiding high future costs of reconstruction or rehabilitation through the expenditure of less money at critical points in a pavement life.

 - Pavement preservation is an important tool used to extend public agency resources to increase the useful life of roads at a significant cost savings over the life of the road.
 Research shows spending $1 to preserve a road in good condition precludes spending $6 to $10 to reconstruct it later, after it’s gone too far to maintain.